grahamwwilson/interpolate/README.md

 # interpolate
-estimate time at specific energy using linear interpolation
+Estimate time at specific energy using linear interpolation

-This code is pretty straightforward.

 ## 1. Data formats
-   It reads in columns from our Oscillations data file and estimates the time at which the energy percentage is a specified value based on linear interpolation.
+   The program reads in columns from the Oscillations data file and estimates the time at which the energy percentage is a specified value based on linear interpolation.

    The default input file is specified as Oscillations.dat (works for both compressed and uncompressed files).
 The file can also be compressed (to save space).

    The supplied files are compressed and named,